Rakeela/dragora-notes/2021-4-8-Seventy-Eighth.md

 I couldn't keep writing that story.
 Once that subject came up the story became exhausting and depressing the way trying to write Ihroun's story was exhausting and depressing.
 I didn't yet have the words for the role that I'd been pressed into.

 ---
+I'm trying to do math homework and I'm so tired the tiredness hurts.
+I don't think it's purely an emotional state.
+I hope I don't just die someday.

+I'm still more able to do math homework than I was in public schooling!
+God, public schooling had no resources for whatever is wrong with me.

+---
 Back to [[day-post-archive]]